dankmemesaregoodmemestrustme/dankmemesaregoodmemestrustme.github.io/_posts/2016-09-09-Bloging-lesson-1.md

     <td>I Followed the instructions and succeeded in making a website, forking the repository and changing some things to my liking worked the best.
 (It is also the only way I did it)</td>
   </tr>
   <tr>
-    <td>What limited my learning?
-Which habits do I need to work on? </td>
+    <th>What limited my learning?
+Which habits do I need to work on? </th>
   </tr>
   <tr>
     <td>I need to focus on what actual buttons there are on the page because I managed to actually somehow miss the giant 'COMMIT CHANGES' button. </td>